soulloud/word-counter/README.md

 * In findInterestingWords you'll see two TODOs, and you'll find one additional TODO in getInterestingnessScores.
 * Complete the findDistinctive method
 * Complete the getDistinctiveScore method in a way that's reasonable to you.
+* Reverse the inputs (palin.txt and biden.txt) to find distinctive phrases for Biden.
 * Tweak your scoring function.
 * If you finish, think about ways to speed up your program.